Valerie-Freeman/abide-slack-bot/notes/FLASK_APPLICATION_FACTORY_PATTERN.md

     Note over wsgi,db: Application is now fully configured and running
 ```

-This diagram visualizes the Flask application factory pattern we've been discussing.
-Let me explain the key aspects:
+This diagram visualizes the Flask application factory pattern.

 1. **Initialization Flow:**
      - The process starts in `wsgi.py` when it calls `create_app('production')`